3D Printing in Education

 No matter what printer manufacturer is chosen you need to consider include:

-.
+Technology.
 3D printing technology is advancing quickly, which means CIOs will have to upgrade.
 Mahtomedi High School assumes its printers will be used for less than two years before they are outdated—another reason the district bought less expensive printers.

 Other newer, cheaper technologies also include stereolithography and direct-light-processing desktop 3D printers that use liquids rather than paper, metals or sand, says Dalia Lasaite, CEO of CGTrader, a 3D-model marketplace.
 Liquids are a less expensive filament with smoother surfaces.